 Make it a family affair.

 We go on “family adventures” where the kids get a morning full of hikes by the river, playtime at the park and muffins at the local bakery.
 They aren’t ones to sit in the stroller long, so stops along the way entice them to join us while we get some exercise in.
 Obviously, this run isn’t the type for workout—but it can suffice for an easy training day.
+(Listen to this AtoZ Running podcast on how pros fit in their running by working as a team.)

 Related: 12 genius stroller running tips